 ferry montenegro italy schedule

-Ferry from Budva to Dubrovnik (Croatia)
+Ferry Routes to Dubrovnik (Croatia)

-• The journey takes 2 hours.
+• Duration: 2 hours.

 ferry from Budva to Dubrovnik

-• Dubrovnik (Croatia): 150 km from Bar
+• Dubrovnik (Croatia) — 150 km from Bar

 Resources to help you plan your dream trip to Montenegro

-• Aviasales – Cheap Flights and best deals.
+• WayAway: Cheap flights and best deals.

 • Car rental in Montenegro: